 David R.B.
 Kimbell, Italian Opera (1994)

 At no additional cost to you, we will earn a commission if you make a purchase on Amazon after clicking through the links listed above.
 This will help support this Website.

 Allegro, fortissimo, dolce: Italian is the language of music, from the markings found in sheet music to the great operas of the 19th century, to contemporary ballades.
 Here we provide an overview of classical music in Italy, with an explanation of music-related key words used all over the world.

 Italian for Musicians is a series of 3 videos, freely available on YouTube and on this Website, where we provide a glossary of Italian music terminology, complete with English translation and examples.
-An eBook will soon be available with additional terms, explanations, and indexes.
+An eBook will be available in February 2021 with additional terms, explanations, and indexes.